-My research program are in the area of conservation, natural resource management and sustainable landscape.
-I am interested in both theory and application of landscape analysis.
-I have a background in Mathematics (BSc from Bandung Institute of Technology), Statistics and Operations Research (MSc from Royal Melbourne Institute of Technology University), and Natural Resource Management (PhD from The Australian National University).
+Truly’s research program are in the area of conservation, natural resource management and sustainable landscape.
+She is interested in both theory and application of landscape analysis.
+Truly has a background in Mathematics (BSc from Bandung Institute of Technology), Statistics and Operations Research (MSc from Royal Melbourne Institute of Technology University), and Natural Resource Management (PhD from The Australian National University).

-To date, I have been involved in several projects in Australia, Southeast Asia and Southern Africa, and working in close collaboration with academic institutions, governments and non-governmental organizations from different parts of the world, with diverse views and expertise in ecology, environment, economy, and social field.
+To date, Truly has been involved in several projects in Australia, Southeast Asia and Southern Africa, and working in close collaboration with academic institutions, governments and non-governmental organizations from different parts of the world, with diverse views and expertise in ecology, environment, economy, and social field.

 Adjunct Fellow, The University of Queensland, March 2011 – current

 Truly’s research falls into four main areas: